Hobgoblin (Marvel Comics): Roderick Kingsley

 Kingsley is seemingly killed by Phil Urich, who takes on the Hobgoblin mantle, but this was in fact Daniel with Roderick still active in Ecuador under the alias of Devil-Spider.
 Roderick learns of his brother's murder and returns to New York City and the Hobgoblin role, intending to go after Urich.
 Kingsley attacks Urich and the Kingpin in Shadowland.
-After a brief battle between the two Hobgoblins, Parker and Max Modell escape with the Goblin Key (a key to one of the Goblin warehouses).
+After a brief battle between the Hobgoblins, Peter and Max Modell escape with the Goblin Key (a key to one of the Goblin warehouses).
 Kingsley and Urich call a brief truce and go after them.
 After accessing the warehouse, Peter uses the Goblin tech to make himself a "Spider-Glider" and escapes.
 Urich insists on going after but Kingsley stuns Urich with a taser so they can both escape.
 Kingsley decides to let Urich remain the Hobgoblin, but only if Urich gives him a cut of whatever profits are made.

-Kingsley obtains one of Mysterio's suits, which he sells to a criminal who takes on the name Mysterion.
-He sells the Crime Master's gear to an unnamed Maggia operative.
-Hobgoblin ends up in a gang war with the Goblin Nation, selling equipment to low-level criminals who became the latest versions of 8-Ball, Answer, Blaze, Devil-Spider, Gibbon, Hitman, Killer Shrike, Mauler, Melter, Ringer, Steeplejack, Tumbler, and Unicorn as well as a new villain named Bruin who wears one of Grizzly's old exoskeleton bear suits.
-He is killed by the first Goblin King while his henchmen are claimed for the Goblin Nation, but his butler Claude went in his place so that his enemies could be distracted and Kingsley is actually in Paris.
-Kingsley decides to lay low once again working on his personal empire.
-Kingsley sells costumes and gear that make the latest versions of Hydro-Man, Tiger Shark, Squid, and Beetle.
+Hobgoblin ends up in a gang war with the Goblin Nation, selling equipment to low-level criminals.
+He is killed by the first Goblin King while his henchmen are claimed for the Goblin Nation.
+It is later revealed that Kingsley's butler Claude died in his place and that Kingsley is actually in Paris.